kolszewska/QuickDrawClassifier/README.md

 |  256 |  10% | Orange |
 |  **512** | **65.13%**| **Green** |

-**Summary**: The experiment result is actually what was expected.
-Large learning rate makes it unable to actually hit a global minima.
-So every model below the 512 batch size was returning the same class which (when we have 10 classes) results in exactly 10% accuracy.
+**Summary**: In this experiment we can see that choosing such large large learning rate makes it unable to actually hit a global minima.
+We can then observe the outcome of this: every model below the 512 batch size was returning the same class which (when we have 10 classes) results in exactly 10% accuracy.

 ### Second experiment (lr=0.001)